CYEF/mariage/content/page6.markdown

 ### Coming from so far away is the most wonderful gift !

-Here you will find [the wedding list](http://www.millemercismariage.com/chyej01072017wedding) with all our dreamed gifts ;)
+Here you will find [the wedding list](http://www.millemercismariage.com/chyej01072017wedding) with all our dream gifts ;)